Effectiveness of the Self-Consistent Harmonic Approximation in ferromagnets with dipolar interactions: Summary and conclusions

 The SCHA method is an efficient formalism for treating spin models at finite temperature, provided that the method deals with simple harmonic Hamiltonians.
 The temperature dependence is included through renormalization parameters that need to be solved by self-consistent equations.
 The SCHA has been used for many years, mainly to determine critical temperatures; however, in general, only short-range interaction has been considered.
 Since dipolar interaction is a relevant contribution for many magnetic experiments, we developed the SCHA to include the dipolar field.

 Using the SCHA, we obtained the spin-wave spectrum energy, the transition temperature, renormalized couplings, and magnetization, while other results can also be easily determined.
 The SCHA results coincide with theoretical development obtained from standard bosonic representations in the zero-temperature limit.
-In addition, to verify our equations, we applied the formalism to the ferromagnetic Europium Chalcogenides: EuO and EuS.
+To verify our equations, we applied the formalism to the ferromagnetic Europium Chalcogenides: EuO and EuS.
 The results were compared with well-known results obtained from usual bosonic representations and neutron scattering experiments.
 We achieved a good agreement for both materials, mainly for Europium Sulfite.
 For EuS, the transition temperature provided by SCHA (16.71 K) showed an error of less than 1 percent when compared to the experimental value (16.57 K).
 Besides, the theoretical magnetization curve presented an excellent fit with the neutron scattering data.
 In the EuO case, the determined transition temperature was $T_c=63.75$ K, while the experimental result is given by $T_c=69.15$ K. It is known that anisotropic energy provides a small gap of the order of 3.5 $\mu$eV in EuO (and one order of magnitude smaller in EuS) that was disregarding in our work.
-However, this anisotropy is insufficient to explain the observed difference, and more investigation is necessary.
-The calculated magnetization curve is precise at the low-temperature limit, but SCHA gives results lower than the experimental data for $T\gtrsim 0.4 T_c$ (approximately 15$\%$ lower at $T=0.9 T_c$, for example).
-In addition, the renormalized exchange coupling evaluated by SCHA for both materials showed an excellent agreement with the Dyson-Maleev result.
+However, this anisotropy is insufficient to explain the observed difference.
+In addition, surface effects, which were also disregarded, could contribute to the small difference between theoretical and experimental results.
+The calculated magnetization curve is precise at the low-temperature limit, but SCHA gives results slightly different from the experimental data for $T\gtrsim 0.5 T_c$ (approximately 10$\%$ larger at $T=0.9 T_c$, for EuO).
+Finally, the renormalized exchange coupling evaluated by SCHA for both materials showed an excellent agreement with the literature.